One question we kept on asking ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 Travelling around in Prachuap Khiri Khan

-These are a good option for short distance travel such as travelling to the minivan station or getting to the nearby beach.
+These are good options for short-distance travel such as travelling to the minivan station or getting to the nearby beach.
 Always negotiate a price before the start of the journey, although the prices here don’t seem to be so much negotiable but still worth a try.

 We rented a motorbike from a place along Ao Prachuap, KOB For Rent.
 Take a stroll along the promenade and you will surely see the bikes on a ramp leading to a house.
 The price was good at 200 Baht per day so we didn’t shop around.